ilarne/thermostat-JS/README.md

 - If power saving mode is off, the maximum temperature is 32 degrees
 - Power saving mode is on by default
 - You can reset the temperature to 20 with a reset function
-- You can ask about the thermostat's current energy usage: < 18 is low-usage, < 25 is medium-usage, anything else is high-usage.
 - You can check the weather in a city of choice by entering that city into the search bar.